Human Connection

 Linting

-We use ESLint to make sure all developers follow certain code guidelines when writing JavaScript.
+We use to make sure all developers follow certain code guidelines when writing JavaScript.

 Most code editors offer an ESLint plugin which helps detect mistakes already while you are writing code.
 To run the linter manually before pushing up new code type yarn lint into your terminal.
 Most minor issues can be fixed automatically with the command yarn lint --fix.